-GROSZ: I had improv team rehearsals there for, like, three years or something like that - not your apartment but in the...
+GROSZ: I had improv team rehearsals there for, like, three years or something like that - not in your apartment but at the...

 BURKE: Wait, so you bought the Cubs just 'cause it was a convenient commute?

-RICKETTS: Those were not obnoxious drunk people.
+RICKETTS: Those are not obnoxious drunk people.
 Those are passionate fans.

-SAGAL: Yeah, I want to get back to something you said.
-You said that you put - and this is your business school applications, so obviously you're a grown man, but you wrote down that your dream job is to own a baseball team, or the Cubs specifically.
-When I was a kid, my dream job was to play baseball.
+SAGAL: When I was a kid, my dream job was to play baseball.
 Did you have that dream?
 Did you want to be a player at some point in time?

 RICKETTS: Yeah, absolutely, absolutely, as a kid and then, you know how it goes.
 You get to be 12 or 13 and some of the other kids get bigger and hairier and next thing you know you're captain of the debate team.

-RICKETTS: You just got to play the cards you're dealth.
+RICKETTS: You just got to play the cards you're dealt.